Embracing your financial turning point

 And don’t forget…

 - Set aside some “fun money”: Amidst all the spreadsheets, tax strategies and serious financial planning, it’s easy to forget that wealth is also meant to be enjoyed.
 So go ahead—give yourself permission to splurge a little!
-Whether it’s that dream car you’ve always wanted, a luxurious vacation to an exotic locale a new hobby that you’ve been itching to explore or even making a generous gift to someone you care about who could use a boost, setting aside some fun money is about more than just spending—it’s about celebrating an incredible milestone in your life.
+Whether it’s that dream car you’ve always wanted, a luxurious vacation or making a generous gift to someone you care, setting aside some fun money is about more than just spending—it’s about celebrating an incredible milestone in your life.

 Post liquidity event considerations